WELCOME TO CANINE CONDUCT

 Training for the Every Day Dog Owner

 My mission as a dog trainer is to help every dog owner live an easier and more fun life with their dog.
 Dog's are truly a blessing and I want everyone who has one to feel that way!
 I use a balanced training approach, where we teach all of our desired behaviors with lots of rewards but also address unwanted behaviors with consequences.
 My goal is to help you re-balance your life with your dog, and to help you work towards that off leash freedom that you've always dreamed of.
+Please take a moment to look through the website and the FAQ page.
+If interested in any of the training packages, please fill out an application and I will be in touch!

 My name is Lauren McCauley and I've had a passion for dogs since I was a child.
 I've worked with many dogs through many avenues from volunteering at the humane society, to fostering dogs through a local rescue, to even working as a Registered Veterinary Technician.
 One specific experience with a foster dog led me down the road to dog training, and I've not looked back!
 This particular dog was suffering from fear aggression to the point that the decision was made that either I tried to work him through it, or he would have to be put down as he was a high risk.
 Through that journey he overcame the fear aggression and got adopted by a great family.
 That experience lit a fire in me to help as many struggling owners live a better life with their dogs.
 How am I able to help you?